Edmonton Oilers: Oilers Octane

-The Oilers Octane was the cheer-leading team for the Edmonton Oilers.
+The Oilers Octane was the cheerleading team for the Edmonton Oilers.
 The team was the first cheer squad for a Canadian NHL franchise.
 The debut of the cheer-leading team received a mixed reaction from the Edmonton community, including petitions to keep cheerleading out of the sport of hockey in Canada.

 The Octane performed for the first time on December 14, 2010, at a home game against the Toronto Maple Leafs.
 The first team had 19 cheerleaders, women aged 18 to 29, dressed in uniforms that resembled the original Edmonton Oilers jerseys, albeit with skirts and knee-high boots.

 In August 2016 the Oilers Entertainment Group (OEG), which owns the Oilers, announced it was discontinuing the Octane, saying the franchise was "looking for a new direction related to the fan experience" as the team prepared to move from Rexall Place to Rogers Place for the 2016–17 season.
 The Group also announced auditions for a newly formed, co-ed group of "brand ambassadors" named the Oilers Orange and Blue Ice Crew for the upcoming season.

+Rivalries

+The Oilers have two well-known rivalries in the NHL, which are against the Calgary Flames and Los Angeles Kings.

+Calgary Flames

+The Oilers' rivalry with the Flames, also dubbed the Battle of Alberta, stems from several playoff matchups between the two franchises during the 1980s, which coincidentally was the dynasty era of the Oilers; Edmonton usually won these matchups.
+However, the Flames did defeat the Oilers in the 1986 division round.

+Los Angeles Kings

+The Oilers had a vicious rivalry with the Kings from the early 1980s to the early 1990s, which stemmed from numerous playoff duels, though the rivalry saw new life in the early 2020s.
+The rivalry notably included the Wayne Gretzky and Marty McSorley trade in which both players were traded from Edmonton to Los Angeles.